Significant developments in the world of unmanned aircraft systems (UAS) occurred during the summer and into the fall of 2016.

 Operation & Certification of Small Unmanned Aircraft Systems Rule

-In late August 2016 the “Operation and Certification of Small Unmanned Aircraft Systems Rule (Small UAS Rule)” became Federal Aviation Regulation (FAR) 105.
+In late August 2016, the "Operation and Certification of Small Unmanned Aircraft Systems Rule (Small UAS Rule)" became Federal Aviation Regulation (FAR) 105.

 This regulation marks a major step in the Federal Aviation Association's (FAA) roadmap for integrating UAS into the National Airspace System (NAS) and has an impact on Watsonville Municipal Airport and the local community.

-Per regulation effective immediately UAS operators will no longer be required to notify or in any way coordinate with airport operators when operating near non-towered airports within Class G (Golf) airspace.
+Per regulation, effective immediately, UAS operators will no longer be required to notify or coordinate with airport operators when operating near non-towered airports within Class G (Golf) airspace.

-In Watsonville Municipal’s case Class G airspace extends from the surface to 700 feet Above Ground Level (AGL).
+In Watsonville Municipal's case, Class G airspace extends from the surface to 700 feet Above Ground Level (AGL).

 UAS Pilot License